-Humans are extraordinarily complex, shaped by billions of years of evolution.
+We humans are extraordinarily complex, shaped by billions of years of evolution.
 Understanding human systems is challenging because they differ from natural or technical systems.
-Thinkers like Ralph Stacey and Dave Snowden have developed ways to make sense of this complexity, highlighting how human interactions shape unpredictable and adaptive social systems.
+Thinkers such as Ralph Stacey and Dave Snowden have developed methods to make sense of this complexity, highlighting how human interactions shape unpredictable and adaptive social systems.

 Humans are complex

-Our human bodies are extraordinarily complex systems that have evolved from stardust since the universe sprung into existence in the big bang around 13.7 billion years ago and since life first emerged on Earth at least 3.5 billion years.
+are extraordinarily complex systems that have evolved from stardust since the universe sprang into existence in the Big Bang around 13.7 billion years ago, and since life first emerged on Earth at least 3.5 billion years ago.

-The human brain is the most complex system in the known universe.
+is the most complex system in the known universe.
 It is a highly connected structure.
-Estimates vary, but the human brain has approximately 86 billion neurons.
+Estimates vary

 We learn nothing about love, anger, or jealousy by studying the individual cells in the human body, the neurons, and the brain’s synaptic connections.